nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ## Download and open lesson material:

-We will spend most of our time learning about the basics of the shell by manipulating some experimental data.
+We will spend some of our time learning about the basics of the shell by manipulating some experimental data.
 To get the data for this test, you will need internet access.
-Download the files at

-[to be decided]

-and save it inside your project data folder.
+Download the zipfile at [https://www.dropbox.com/s/wadwoyxvup9a1fc/shell_exercise_files.zip]() and unzip it inside your project data folder that we set up together yesterday.

 ## What is the shell and how do I access it?